Environmental and Safety

 Source: “Lower Emissions,” Association of Oil Pipelines, 2021; “Pipelines are Safest for Transportation of Oil and Gas,” Manhattan Institute for Policy Research, 2013

 U.S. only.
 Does not include emissions from assets sold on October 8, 2021.

 Source: “Pipelines Have the Lowest Greenhouse Gas Emissions” Association of Oil Pipe Lines 2021

-Sources: ARC Energy Research Institute, using input data from the U.S. Department of Energy National Energy Technology Laboratory to define the U.S. Refined Average (2014); U.S. Refined Average (2014): Student Research Associate, Strata
+Sources: “Crude Oil Investing in a Carbon Constrained World: 2017 Update”, ARC Energy Research Institute, using input data from the U.S. Department of Energy National Energy Technology Laboratory to define the U.S. Refined Average (2014), 2017

 Operational Safety and Preparedness

-Our excellent annual safety record is due to the dedication of our employees to NuStar’s Guiding Principles of “Commitment” and “Safety,” through our extensive inspection program and our Control Center oversight 24 hours a day, 7 days a week and 365 days a year.
+Our excellent safety record is due to the dedication of our employees to NuStar’s Guiding Principles of “Commitment” and “Safety,” through our extensive inspection program and our Control Center oversight 24 hours a day, seven days a week and 365 days a year.